Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Related Works

 \subsection{Adversarial Attacks to Malware Detection}

 Recently, there are some research works that studied the security aspect of various machine learning based malware detectors.
 We give them a brief overview as follows:

-Srndic et al. \cite{laskov2014practical} proposed an attack against PDFRrate, an online malicious PDF file detection system.
+Srndic et al. \cite{laskov2014practical} proposed an attack against PDFrate, an online malicious PDF file detection system.
 They modified the fields in PDF file that was not rendered by PDF readers.
 They are extracted as features to discriminate malicious files from benign ones.
 Similar work was done by Biggio et al. \cite{biggio2013evasion}, who leveraged gradient descent attack to evade detection.
 Due to the relative simplicity of the PDF file structure, it is easy to alter the file without changing the original content.

 Rosenberg et al. \cite{rosenberg2017generic} proposed a black-box attack against machine learning based malware detectors in Windows OS based on analysing API calls.
 The attack algorithm iteratively added no-op system calls (which are extracted from benign softwares) to the binary code.
 The proposed method could only be applied to the detection systems that embedded the call sequence into a feature vector.
 It could not work if the features are statistical information extracted from the call sequence, such as similarity score or probability.

 Grosse et al. \cite{grosse2017adversarial} extended an existing adversarial example crafting algorithm to the Android domain.
 They trained a deep feed-forward neural network classifier with the feature set adopted in Drebin.
 It had a comparable detection performance with Drebin.
 Then, they launched a white-box attack on the DNN model.
 In our work, we further customised the algorithm they proposed, and demonstrated a successful black-box attack on the original Drebin system.

 Chen et al. \cite{chen2018automated} proposed a poisoning attack for Android malware detection systems through polluting the training set of the original detectors.
 However, to inject tainted samples into the training set is an arguable assumption in real world scenarios.
 Hu et al. \cite{hu2017generating} demonstrated a generative adversarial network-based (GAN) approach to craft adversarial examples of malware.

 In additions, the works \cite{grosse2017adversarial,chen2018automated,hu2017generating} used binary features to indicate the presence of a certain permission or API.
 The modification on these features usually cannot affect the functionality of the applications.
 For instance, the adversary can request a new permission in the manifest but will not implement it in the code.
 Most of recent works will adopt semantic features such as the ones extracted from the control flow graphs.
 They usually require more cautions to tamper with if we want the application functionality not to be affected.